Medical School Letter of Intent vs. Letter of Interest in 2026

 Dear [Dean or Director of Admissions],

 My interview was an educational opportunity for which I am so grateful.
 Visiting the school grounds brought more amazing things about [School Name] that further cemented my desire to attend.
 Speaking with [Interviewer’s Name] gave me an idea of the values of the faculty.
 After visiting many other schools, I found [School Name] to exceed my expectations in its program opportunities.
-In particular, I was excited to see opportunities for student-led clinics where I hope to learn and practice hands-on.
+In particular, I was excited to see opportunities for student-led clinics where I hope to learn and contribute within the scope of my training.

-Furthermore, I have learned just how strongly [School Name] believes in this mission statement of spreading respect and offering full support for medical students.
-The many students I met on campus were incredibly informative, helpful, and I learned about [School Name] modern and integrative learning practices.
+Furthermore, I have learned just how strongly [School Name] believes in its mission statement of spreading respect and offering full support for medical students.
+The many students I met on campus were incredibly informative, helpful, and I learned about [School Name]’s modern and integrative learning practices.
 As a multifunctional learner, I appreciate the ability to learn in all ways: individual-learning resources, group-learning, and abundant assistance from faculty.
-Overall, the ambiance and environment made me certain the [School Name} is where I hope to matriculate.
+Overall, the ambiance and environment made me certain that [School Name] is where I hope to matriculate.

 As a school built on research and high-quality medical innovations, I would love to provide my skills to continue those ambitions.
 I continually keep up-to-date with advances in medicine, and I have an online blog dedicated to new research and medical discoveries.
-Furthermore, I have experience volunteering in hospitals with direct patient contact, and I believe I would maintain [School Name]’s patient-focused value if I were to work in the student clinic.
+Furthermore, I have experience volunteering in hospitals, and I believe I would uphold [School Name]’s patient-focused values if I were to participate in the student clinic.

 Once again, I am strongly committed to my intent to attend.
 Thank you for your time and consideration, and I will continue to remain hopeful that [School Name] will be my destination this fall.